fermitools/htvault-config/README.md

 ## High availability

-The configuration also supports an option of 3 vault servers providing a single high-availablity service, using vault's
+This package also supports an option of 3 vault servers providing a single high-availablity service, using vault's
 [raft storage](https://learn.hashicorp.com/tutorials/vault/raft-storage)
 feature.
-To configure it, set the following extra parameters, for example:
+To configure it, set the following extra parameters, for
+example:
 ```
 CLUSTERFQDN=htvault.fnal.gov
 CLUSTERMASTER=htvault1.fnal.gov